lexmartinez/gatsby-portfolio/README.md

 ## Production

-In order to generate a dist bundle you can use the following commands:
+In order to generate a distribution bundle you can use the following commands:

 ```bash
 # build for production with minification